Killing of Michelle Go: Legal proceedings

-Simon was convicted of attempted robbery in 1999 and 2019 and had a warrant out for violating his parole.
+Simon, a former taxi driver originally from Haiti, had been previously convicted of attempted robbery in 1999 and 2019 and had a warrant out for violating his parole.
 Shortly before the incident, he had allegedly been harassing other commuters.
 Another woman later told investigators that she had also been approached by Simon and that she felt threatened by him, so she walked away from him.
 Simon turned himself in to police shortly after the incident, and has been charged with second-degree murder.

-According to the police, Simon has a history of mental illness.
-Attorney Mitchell Schuman of NYC Defenders said that, instead of understanding the complex issue of a city with "so many unhoused black people with unaddressed mental illness", it would be a shame if "Mr. Simon was sacrificed at the altar of vengeful public opinion."
+According to the police, Simon has a history of mental illness, having been diagnosed with schizophrenia in 2002.
+Attorney H. Mitchell Schuman of New York County Defender Services said that, instead of understanding the complex issue of a city “[w]ith so many unhoused people with unaddressed mental illness walking the streets of our city, it would be a shame if Mr. Simon was sacrificed at the altar of vengeful public opinion instead of seeking a deeper understanding of these complex issues now facing our society."
 On April 19, 2022, Simon was deemed unfit to stand trial and indefinitely committed to a locked psychiatric facility.
+On April 30, 2024, Simon was deemed mentally fit to stand trial.

-Reception and concern
+Reaction and concern

 Go's death received attention due to its unprovoked malice.
-The media and investigators speculated about whether she was targeted because she was Chinese American.
 Vigils, organized in the San Francisco Bay Area and New York City, were attended by hundreds of mourners.
-The case has inflamed concerns over the homelessness and mental illness crises and elevated fears of soaring rates of violent hate crime, with residents calling for better security and social policies.
+The case inflamed concerns over the homelessness and mental illness crises and elevated fears of soaring rates of violent hate crime, with residents calling for better security and social policies.
+Since the killing occurred during the rise of hate crimes against East Asians in wake of the COVID-19 pandemic, Go's parents and the press speculated about whether she was targeted due to her race, though investigators did not consider the act a hate crime.
+Journalists highlighted the killing of Go as an example for the lack of safety women, particularly those belonging to minorities, experienced in the city, typically alongside the murder of Christina Yuna Lee that occurred the same month, as both victims were women of East Asian descent killed by homeless men.